idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

 !listing msr/cnrs/s01/cnrs_s01_ns_flow.i block=Executioner

-### Results
+### Step 0.1 Results

+The results for the first step of phase 0 are composed of the velocity field in addition to a mesh refinemnet study to demonstrate the influence of the refinement on the vertical components of the velocity.
-The results for the velocity field are collected along the lines AA and BB shown in the problem description.
+The results are collected across the horizontal AA` line and the vertical BB` line from the problem description.
+The horizontal velocity component distribution along AA` and BB` are

+!media media/msr/cnrs/step01-results-a.png
+  style=width:70%

+The vertical velocity component distribution along AA` and BB` are

+!media media/msr/cnrs/step01-results-b.png
+  style=width:70%

+The vertical velocity component distribution along BB` as the mesh is refined is as follows

+!media media/msr/cnrs/step01-results-c.png
+  style=width:70%

 ## Step 0.2: